jundalisay/sp/content/en/research/sarkar/travels/chapter-05e.md

 could figure out even the slightest connection, the door opened, and one man announced, "Gentlemen, let us proceed to the lecture hall."

 The organizers brought me onto a stage.
 I faced about 500 students and teachers.
 One man spent five minutes lauding praises on me.
 During that time I tried to divine something of my subject, but could only draw a blank.

 Then it was my turn to speak.
 From the moment I started, I had no idea what I was saying.
 The words I used were complex, and the sentence structures and relations between those sentences were even more complex.
 I was totally lost, but went on speaking enthusiastically.
 Several times the audience interrupted me with applause, though I didn't know what they were appreciating.
 At the end, they gave me a long and loud standing ovation.

 The main organizer told the audience, "When Dadaji first told the title of his lecture, many of us wondered what he would speak.
 I dare say that we are now fully satisfied with his explanation.
 Nevertheless, you are now welcome to ask questions."

 One student stood up and asked something.
 God knows what he asked; it was far beyond my understanding.

+{{< l a="Dharmavedanda" >}}
-"Instead of replying," I said, "what would you think if here and now I were to teach you all something which will answer all the questions you have related to this topic?"
+Instead of replying, what would you think if here and now I were to teach you all something which will answer all the questions you have related to this topic?
+{{< /l >}}

 Everyone applauded.
-I taught them B aba Nam K evalam meditation.
+I taught them Baba Nam Kevalam meditation.

 Then I escaped.